Spinifex pigeon: Behaviour

 This species is considered gregarious and sedentary, restricted to habitats within a few kilometres of permanent supply of surface water.
 They are most often found in pairs or small groups of between four and twenty birds, however, on a rare occasion, have been recorded in a large flock conservatively estimated to number four hundred birds.

 They are more frequently observed congregating around water sources in small groups for drinking prior to and during the hottest parts of the day around mid-morning and noon.

 Congregations of larger groups occur during favourable seasonal conditions, with dispersal during less favourable conditions or when numbers build up in good seasons.
 Flocks appear to have regular home ranges, travelling to and from foraging and watering points as a group.
 It is thought that individuals may move between flocks, however the frequency of this is unknown.

 On occasion, this species engages in a spectacular bowing display, where the tail is spread erect like fan, the folded wings are raised and the pupils contract.
 The shining patches of the secondary feathers flash into view at the same time that the black outer tail feathers become visible.
 The display is not always directed at other individuals and may be simply self-assertive.

 This species also has a head-shaking display that appears as a greeting between pairs and in threat to other individuals.
 The bird assumes a crouched over position with head lowered and crest flattened and thrusts forward shaking the bill and head.

 Breeding

 Breeding occurs throughout the year with highest levels during spring and summer, coinciding with peak rainfall periods and increased supply of food.

 Copulation is performed on the ground.
 The nest is scratched out in a grass-lined depression on stony ground and may be located within sight of other nesting pairs.
-Two cream coloured eggs are laid and incubated by the female for 16 to 18 days by both the male and female.
+Two cream colored eggs are laid and incubated by the female for 16 to 18 days by both the male and female.
 Observations of captive birds indicate that the young are independent at four to six weeks.
 Average lifespan for wild birds is not reported in the literature.

 Large populations can form, however birds disperse and numbers decline following extended periods of extreme drought.
 After rain, when food supplies increase, there is often a slow recovery in numbers due to local breeding.